Loan Types for Manufacturing Businesses

 Posted December 3rd, 2018

 In the decade following the Great Recession, many American manufacturing business owners have struggled to secure loans or lines of credit from traditional banks.
-As a result, a host of new and different lending options have sprung up to help manufacturers looking to expand, better manage their cash flow, purchase new equipment and more.
+As a result, a host of new and different manufacturing finance lending options have sprung up to help manufacturers looking to expand, better manage their cash flow, purchase new equipment and more.

 Manufacturing is a capital-intensive industry.
 Companies need financing to buy and repair heavy machinery, order raw materials, as well as cover labor, shipping, and overhead costs.
 Cash flow pinches are common and without the right funding partner, a business will be limited in how much it can grow or overcome obstacles.
 Often times this puts unneeded stress on the business and the business owner(s).

 While there are plenty of organizations that offer loans to manufacturing businesses, it can be especially difficult to figure out where to start.
-The first step is to identify what type of manufacturing business loan you need.
+The first step is to identify what type of manufacturing finance loan you need.
 The majority of manufacturing business needs can be split into one of three categories: Real Estate, Equipment/Machinery, and Cash Flow/Working Capital.

 Here is a guide to help you better understand what types of loans are available for each of these three most common manufacturing business needs.